REFINED EDUCATION

 Edit with REFINED x Caroline Tran preset

-Now that you’ve gotten your images right in camera, it’s time to leverage presets.
-Premium Lightroom presets designed to mimic film can help a lot when it comes to editing digital images to look like film because they bring in the film tones, grain, texture, softness and depth you love.
-Shooting more like film and then editing with a preset designed to mimic your film stock of choice can get you really close to the look you are trying to achieve.
+Premium Film Presets: Premium film Lightroom presets designed to mimic film can help a lot as you consider how to edit photos to look like film because they bring in the film tones, grain, texture, softness and depth you love.
+Shooting more like film and then editing with film presets for Lightroom designed to mimic your stock of choice can get you really close to the signature look you are trying to achieve.

 Matching Film: As an editor to many hybrid photographers, I often hear the frustration of, “My digital doesn’t match my film!”
 More times than not, these photographers have shot their film with Fuji 400H at aperture 2.0 in the late afternoon and overexposed it 1-3 stops.
 Then, they shot their digital at 400 ISO, 1/250 shutter speed, and 4.0 aperture.